0dayz4dayz/0dayz4dayz/README.md

 - browser to GPU firmware escape
 - telegram PNG to DMA escape chain
 - android 0-click full chain (no interaction needed)
+- looked at a mac once and just said "nope"
 ---

 ## 🏆 achievements unlocked